 2. Step:

-Adding some bleached bone into the grey to make the brightest parts a little more interesting.
+bleached bone into the grey to make the brightest parts a little more interesting.
 WARNING: be careful and rather apply to less bleached bone in the beginning than too much!

 This is how it looks in the wet palette: